 If you are experiencing symptoms of colon or rectal cancer, or if a colorectal cancer screening test has come back with abnormal results, you will receive additional testing to learn more about what is going on and to understand if there is cancer present.
 The tests that may be done include biopsy, scans, blood tests, colonoscopy, and others.
 After test results are received, your doctor will review these results with you.

 After someone is diagnosed with colorectal cancer, the next step is staging.
 Staging helps doctors understand if the cancer has spread and, if so, how far.
 Knowing this allows your doctor to make the best recommendation for treatment options, tailored specifically to your stage.

 First, blood tests will look for certain enzymes.
 You will also receive a physical exam and diagnostic scans to show where the cancer is located.
 This may include a computed tomography or CT Scan, which uses X-rays to create pictures of your body’s cross-sections.
 You could also expect a positron emission tomography or PET scan, which uses a radioactive substance called a tracer that creates 3-D images of your body.
 This is helpful for spotting diseases like cancer.
 Finally, a magnetic resonance imaging or MRI scan makes detailed pictures inside your body through the use of powerful magnets, radio waves, and a computer.

 Visit Radiology Info for information about your radiology exam.

 Surgery may be the next step.
-Doctors may want to conduct a biopsyto remove cells from the tumor and have a pathologist examine them to determine whether they appear normal (called cell differentiation).
+Doctors may want to conduct a biopsy to remove cells from the tumor and have a pathologist examine them to determine whether they appear normal.
+This process is called cell differentiation.

-Your cancer is finally classified according to the TNM system (tumor, node, metastasis) developed by the American Joint Committee on Cancer (AJCC).
+Your cancer is finally classified according to the Tumor, Node, Metastasis or TNM system, developed by the American Joint Committee on Cancer (AJCC).

 - Nodes: Whether cancer cells are found in the lymph nodes by the colon